SaishaHemrajani/SportsAnalytics/README.md

 # Sports Analytics

+**Project Overview**

+This Sports Analytics is based on Historical data on the modern Olympic Games, from Athens 1896 to Rio 2016.
+This project aims to discover important insights and trends from the large dataset, which contains information regarding athletes, events, medals, countries, and more.
+This project will deliver a detailed overview of Olympic history, enabling conclusions that are informed by data.

+In order to accomplish the objectives of our Project, there is a particular set of questions that, in summary, yield insights into the data and will support the preparation of the data Summary.
 Analyzing the Olympics dataset using SQL queries, Excel and PowerBI.

-**Problem Solving Using Excel**
+**Problem Solving Using Excel & SQL**

 In this project, I have tackled the following 18 problems using the Olympics dataset: